-2.4 The 10-dimensional and 11-dimensional Duality of the D-string
+2.3 The 10-dimensional and 11-dimensional Duality of the D-string

 The one-dimensional Type I strings constitute the three dimensions of the x, y, and zaxes.
-The author proffers that each of the D-branes occupying the six facets of the D-string are mathematically interpreted as distinct higher dimensions due to due their attachment to the Type I string dimensions and the unique stereochemistry of each of the two-dimensional D-brane sheets.
+The author proffers that each of the D-branes occupying the six facets of the D-string are mathematically interpreted as distinct higher dimensions due to their attachment to the Type I string dimensions and the unique stereochemistry of each of the two-dimensional D-brane sheets.
 The six D-branes on the D-string facets are arbitrarily named top, bottom, left, right, front, and back.
-The nomenclature of 2-brane will be used to distinguish the higher dimensionality of the D-brane.
+The nomenclature of the 2-brane will be used to distinguish the higher dimensionality of the D-brane.
 The 10 dimensions of the D-string are:

-- 1. x-axis Type I strings
+1. x-axis Type I strings 6. left D-brane

-- 2. y-axis Type I strings
+2. y-axis Type I strings 7. right D-brane

-- 3. z-axis Type I strings
+3. z-axis Type I strings 8. front D-brane

-- 4. top D-brane
+4. top D-brane 9. back D-brane

-- 5. bottom D-brane
+5. bottom D-brane 10. time